Urigo/tortilla/README.md

 $ npm run step -- reword --step="step index" --message="step message"

-Replace the provided step's message with the provided step.
+Replace the provided step's message with the provided message (Will open an editor if no message is provided).

 #### Tag Step